grafana/loki/docs/sources/installation/helm/install-monolithic/index.md

     helm repo update
     ```

-1. Configure the `filesystem` storage:
+1. Create the configuration file `values.yaml`:

-    - Create the configuration file `values.yaml`:
+    - If running a single replica of Loki, configure the `filesystem` storage:

       ```yaml
       loki: